Nephy1/cpnt-260-a4/README.md

  Started using grid for gallery, not insanely hard for a simple setup but I haven't been using *span* at all.

+## Syntax errors are getting less and less, still don't understand the body tag issue.

 # Disclaimer
 All album artwork shown on this site goes to their respective owners.